Amek Adler z”l

 In 1989, he became President of the Canadian Jewellers Association.

 Amek was involved with B’nai Brith of Toronto, Wilson Heights Lodge, for over 15 years, holding posts as Treasurer and Vice-President.
-He is involved in the Jewish War Veterans of Canada, serving as Vice-President.
-He was instrumental in having a monument erected in 2011 in Toronto to commemorate the thousands of Canadian Jewish war veterans who gave up their lives in both world wars.
+He was involved in the Jewish War Veterans of Canada, serving as Vice-President.
+Amek was also instrumental in having a monument erected in 2011 in Toronto to commemorate the thousands of Canadian Jewish war veterans who gave up their lives in both world wars.

 Amek was a Survivor participant in the Toronto March of the Living from 2006 to 2010.
-He is also a regular Survivor speaker with the Sarah and Chaim Neuberger Holocaust Education Centre of the UJA Federation of Greater Toronto and participates in Holocaust Education Week.
+He was a regular Survivor speaker with the Sarah and Chaim Neuberger Holocaust Education Centre of the UJA Federation of Greater Toronto and participate in Holocaust Education Week.

-He is the proud father of two children and grandfather of four.
+Amek Adler passed away in 2017 at the age of 89.
+He was the proud father of two children and grandfather of four.